gianlucajahn/macOS-react/README.md

 ## Credits
 [PuruVJ](https://github.com/PuruVJ): I built this clone entirely inspired by this MacOS Clone in Svelte, although I reverse-engineered it, meaning I didn't re-use anything from the project.

 All rights to all pictures, products and names on this website belong to Apple Inc. I only used them to build an environment for myself to learn coding in React with.
 This page is not being used commercially.
-If you are an owner of the copyrighted material, please let me know if you have any issues with this page and I'll take it down immediately.
+If you are an owner of the copyrighted material, please let me know if you have any issues with this page and I'll take it down immediately